MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 ## Edge node installation

-[Operationalization](../operationalize/concept-operationalize-deploy-consume.md) features relevant to Hadoop include remote interactive sessions and the ability to deploy and consume compiled script as a Web service.
-To use these features in Hadoop, install the packages providing operationalization functionality on an edge node.
+Machine Learning Server is required on the edge node.
+You should run [full setup](machine-learning-server-linux-install.md).

+Full setup gives you [operationalization](../operationalize/concept-operationalize-deploy-consume.md) features that enable additional ways of deploying and consuming script.
+For example, web services providing compiled code, or running script in real time, executes on the edge node.

+You cannot use operationalization on data nodes.
 Operationalization does not support Yarn queues and cannot run in a distributed manner.

 <a name="package-list"></a>